j2clerck/offsiteproject/README.md

 # offsiteproject
-This is an offsite project
+This is an offsite project in Madrid